A Group categorizes and preserves the ordering of structured data in a Collection.

 A Group doesn't store the actual Items.
 It only keeps track of the

-and retrieves the fitting Items from the Collection later when needed.
+and retrieves the fitting Items from the Collection when needed.

-Groups are dependent on a Collection Instance, and so we have to instantiate them with the help of one.
-By doing so, the Group gets automatically bound to the Collection it was created from and has access to its data.
-On the one hand we can define our Groups in the configuration object of the Collection.
+We instantiate a Group with the help of an existing Collection.
+By doing so, the Group is automatically bound to the Collection it was created from and has access to its data.
+A Group can be created during the creation of a Collection in the configuration object.

-Or on the other hand, we create them dynamically, which means after the Collection has been defined.
+Or dynamically, after the Collection has been defined.

-We can add as many Groups as we want, and the Collection won't lose its redundant behavior.
+The Collection can have as many Groups as we want and won't lose its redundant behavior.
 This is due to the fact that each Item is stored in the Collection itself and not in the Group.
 You can imagine a Group like an interface to the Collection Data.

 But be aware that the